Greece has always been on your bucket list.

 - All Noted Activities and Entrance Fees; Optional Activities on Day 4 will have a separate fee

 - Full Board Meals (alcoholic drinks are not included)

-- Local Guides & Driver (with comfortable 20-person coach bus or 9-person mini van transportation, airport transfers)
+- Local Guides & Driver (coach bus transportation, airport transfers)

-Also included, Greenloons will be making a donation on the group's behalf to a local social enterprise, Hand Picked, that believes in the inherent value of supporting local communities sustainability.
+Also included, Greenloons will be making a donation on the group's behalf to a local social enterprise that believes in the inherent value of supporting local communities sustainability.
 Our donation will ensure that local farmers are fairly paid, tourism activity providers respect local natural resources, and cultural experiences are authentic.

 Price does not include:

 - Airfare (we will meet at Chania Airport)